Azad77/backup_hashnode/clcgbr0n6000308k5e40tfie2.md

 </html>
 ```

-Now let's create a python script and save it as hello1.py.
+Now let's create a Python script and save it as "[hello1.py](http://hello1.py)".

-At the beginning of the script we have to import Flask and render\_template:
+At the beginning of the script, we have to import Flask and render\_template:

 ```python
 from flask import Flask, render_template
 ```

-Then create app:
+Then create the app:

 ```python
 app = Flask(__name__)
 ```

-We define route **hello** to return **hello.html** template using render\_template:
+We define a route "hello" to return the "hello.html" template using render\_template:

 ```python
 @app.route("/")